jglez/Components-I_Notes/README.md

 The dev server runs on `http://localhost:1234` by default, but will use another port number if `1234` is being used by another application.

-- Clone the repo.
-- Navigate into the project folder.
-- Run `npm install` to download the project's dependencies.
-- Run `npm start` to compile the project and spin up a dev server on `localhost`.